Trinity Columbia Dual Degree Programme

 Columbia University – Sophister Years

 We are aiming to provide general information on Assessment and Progression at Trinity.
-If you have a specific query or concern about assessment and progression, it is best to contact your College Tutor, TCD Academic Advisor or Department for clarification, as well as read through your Dual B.A. programme handbook.
+If you have a specific query or concern about assessment and progression, it is best to contact your College Tutor, TCD Academic Advisor or Department for clarification, as well as read through your Dual Degree programme handbook.

-Information regarding TCD term dates and assessment periodscan be found on the Calendar of Events Page for your Academic Year.
+Information regarding TCD term dates and assessment periods can be found on the Calendar of Events Page for your Academic Year.
 Provisional and end-of-year marks will be released directly to students via their My.TCD.ie portal

 It is important to note that, due to Data Protection requirements, information on an individual student’s grades cannot be given out by phone and will not be released to any third party without the permission of the student.